(Buffalo, New York, August 2, 1894 – New York City, November 7, 1949).1

 6 Curtis, letter of June 10, 1918.

-7 War Birds, entries for October 3 and 22, 1917.
+7 Grider, diary entry for October 30, 1917, on a page with a photo of four women, one described as “Brownie’s girl.”
 The wall incident is also recounted, with slightly different details, by Grider in a letter of November 1, 1917 (Grider and Jacobs, Marse John Goes to War, p.
 69).
 Charles Edward Brown should not be confused with Edward Cecil Brown of No. 85 Squadron R.A.F. who is mentioned later in War Birds.

 8 “Brown” is in the (unreliable) list of those selected in early November 1917 for flying training at Stamford that Marvin Skelton provides in his edition of Vaughn’s letters (War Flying in France, p.
 28).
 However, Foss’s diary entry for November 15, 1917, is fairly conclusive evidence that Brown was not chosen for Stamford.